erizov/Professor/semester_10/lecture_67_rag_advanced/reranking/school.en.md

-# Reranking
+# Re-ranking for RAG

 ## Simple Explanation

-Re-ranking for RAG is an algorithm used to solve specific problems in computer science.
+Re-ranking for RAG is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying reranking to solve specific tasks in reranking;
-- using reranking in production systems for data processing;
-- integrating reranking into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of reranking:
+Consider a specific example of how re-ranking for rag works:

-1. Data preparation: input data for reranking (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of reranking to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the reranking algorithm do?
+1. What does the re-ranking for rag algorithm do?
-2. In what situations is reranking used?
+2. In what situations is re-ranking for rag used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does reranking handle edge cases?
+1. How does re-ranking for rag handle edge cases?
-2. What are the advantages and disadvantages of reranking?
+2. What are the advantages and disadvantages of re-ranking for rag?
-3. Can the performance of reranking be improved?
+3. Can the performance of re-ranking for rag be improved?

 ### Advanced

-1. What is the time complexity of reranking?
+1. What is the time complexity of re-ranking for rag?
-2. How does reranking work with large volumes of data?
+2. How does re-ranking for rag work with large volumes of data?
-3. How can reranking be optimized?
+3. How can re-ranking for rag be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the reranking algorithm.
+Perform a simple operation with the re-ranking for rag algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the reranking algorithm to a more complex dataset.
+Apply the re-ranking for rag algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the reranking algorithm in a programming language.
+Write an implementation of the re-ranking for rag algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.